RubixML/Churn/README.md

 $estimator->save();
 ```

-### Production
+### Going Into Production

-In practice, we'd probably spend more time iterating over the training and cross-validation process in an effort to fine-tune the dataset and hyper-parameters.
-We might also try out different classifiers such as Classification Tree or Logit Boost to see if they are better suited to our problem.
-For the next part of this tutorial, we're going to assume that we're fine with the model we've trained so far and we're ready to put it into production.
+In practice, we'd probably spend some more time iterating over training and cross-validation in an effort to fine-tune the dataset and hyper-parameters.
+For the next part of this tutorial, we'll assume that we're fine with the model performance so far and we're ready to put it into production.

-The next thing we need to determine is when to make predictions about our customers.
-For this problem, it makes a lot of sense to generate predictions for all our customers at the same time and store the value in the database alongside the customer's data.
+First, we need to make the choice between doing real-time inference or caching the predictions.
+For this problem, it makes a lot of sense to generate predictions for all our customers at the same time and then storing the prediction in the database alongside the customer's data.
 Then, we could periodically predict the new customers and update the existing customers using a script that runs in the background of our application.
 The nice thing about this design is that we don't need to keep the model loaded into memory.
-However, if you need the prediction for new customers instantly or if you have a quickly evolving model, you may want to consider doing inference on-the-fly.
-See the [Server](https://github.com/RubixML/Server) package for an example of how to do this in a performant way using asynchronous PHP.
+However, if you need the prediction for new customers instantly or if you have a quickly evolving model, you may want to consider doing inference in real time.
+See the [Server](https://github.com/RubixML/Server) package for an example of how to do this in a performant way using asynchronous PHP and a long-running process.

-We're going to start a new script now for predicting the churn label of the customers in our database.
+We're going to start a new script for predicting the label of the customers in our database.
 For demonstration, we've provided an example Sqlite database with over 2000 customers.
-Let's load some customers from the database and use our stored model to predict their likelihood of churn.
-First, instantiate a SqlTable extractor by passing a PDO connection object pointed to our Sqlite database.
+Let's load the samples from the database and use our saved model to predict the at-risk customers.
+The [SQL Table](https://docs.rubixml.com/2.0/extractors/sql-table.html) extractor is an iterator that iterates over an entire database table.
+In the next example, we'll pass a PDO object referencing our Sqlite database to the SQL Table extractor's constructor along with the name of the table we want to iterate over.

 ```php
 use Rubix\ML\Extractors\SqlTable;